Lockout Tagout Compliance Services in Indianapolis, IN

 Does Indiana have a state OSHA plan, or does Federal OSHA apply?

 Indiana operates under Federal OSHA jurisdiction.
-The 29 CFR 1910.147 lockout tagout standard applies directly with no state-specific modifications.
-OSHA Region 5 enforcement covers Indiana, and facilities are subject to the same inspection processes and penalty structures as any other Federal OSHA state.
+29 CFR 1910.147 applies directly, no state-specific modifications.
+OSHA Region 5 enforcement covers Indiana, and facilities face the same inspection processes and penalty structures as any other Federal OSHA state.

 We are a pharmaceutical manufacturer.
 Do we need LOTO placards?

 Yes.
-OSHA 1910.147 applies to pharmaceutical manufacturing facilities wherever employees perform maintenance, servicing, or repair on equipment with hazardous energy sources.
-This covers production equipment, utilities, HVAC, and associated machinery.
+1910.147 applies to pharmaceutical manufacturing wherever employees perform maintenance, servicing, or repair on equipment with hazardous energy.
+Production equipment, utilities, HVAC, and associated machinery.
 Pharmaceutical facilities are also subject to FDA inspection of maintenance procedures, and a documented LOTO program supports both regulatory requirements.
 See our gap analysis service to understand your current exposure.

 Our distribution center uses automated conveyor systems.
 Does LOTO apply?

 Yes.
 Powered conveyor systems, automated sortation equipment, and dock levelers all fall under 1910.147.
-Distribution and warehousing facilities are an area of increasing OSHA enforcement focus because LOTO programs in this sector are frequently absent or incomplete.
+Distribution and warehousing is an area of increasing OSHA enforcement focus because LOTO programs in this sector are frequently absent or incomplete.
 A gap analysis will identify every point of exposure in your operation.

 How long does a gap analysis take for a mid-size facility?

-For a typical Indianapolis-area facility with 50 to 150 pieces of equipment, a comprehensive gap analysis usually takes one to two on-site days.
+A typical Indianapolis-area facility with 50 to 150 pieces of equipment, a comprehensive gap analysis runs one to two on-site days.
 We provide a detailed scope estimate before the visit based on the information you provide.
-Following the site visit, you receive a written findings report within a few business days.
-Contact us to discuss your facility's specific situation.
+After the site visit, you receive a written findings report within a few business days.

 Can you help us build a full LOTO program from scratch?

 Yes.
-For facilities that do not have an existing energy control program, we can deliver a complete program build, including the written energy control program, machine-specific procedures for every piece of equipment, durable placard production and installation, training frameworks, and annual audit setup.
+For facilities without an existing energy control program, we deliver a complete build.
+Written energy control program, machine-specific procedures for every piece of equipment, durable placard production and installation, training frameworks, and annual audit setup.
 See our Full-Service LOTO Program for details on end-to-end program development.

-Tell us about your facility and we will follow up within one business day to discuss your compliance needs and schedule an on-site visit.
+Tell us about your facility and we follow up within one business day to discuss compliance needs and schedule an on-site visit.

 We respond within one business day.
 No sales pressure, no spam.